IBM/merlin-docs/docs/workshop2/03_ide.md

 <!-- div:left-panel -->

-The IBM i will be connected and `arcad-example` project will have a green icon.
+The IBM i will be connected.
 The connection will be shown at the bottom of the window.

 <!-- div:right-panel -->